-Michael Gladstone is a principal and focuses on building new therapeutics companies, primarily in the areas of immunology and oncology.
+Michael Gladstone is a partner and focuses on building new therapeutics companies, primarily in the areas of immunology and oncology.

 Prior to joining Atlas in 2012, Michael worked at L.E.K.
 Consulting, where he focused on business development and corporate strategy for biopharma clients.
 Previously, Michael worked in the Viral Pathogenesis department of Beth Israel Deaconess Medical Center where he led research on HIV vaccines with Harvard Medical School Professor Norman Letvin.